FraNob/postmerger/README.md

 We provide functions to compute final mass and final spin from binary parameters.
 See the notebook [final_mass_spin](examples/final_mass_spin.ipynb) for further details.

+__NOTE:__ _These fits are closed-form approximations calibrated on non-precessing simulations.
+The `final_spin` routine adopts an heuristic approximation to generalize to precessing spins, which is not necessarily accurate.
+Therefore, when performing numerical ringdown fits and calibration of GPR models, we used final masses and spins as provided by the SXS metadata._

 ```python
 ## (we set a binary with anti-aligned spins ending into a black-hole with final spin pointing downward)